-These Are the Most Famous Horses from Kentucky Derby History
+The Most Famous Kentucky Derby Horses in History

 The Kentucky Derby is rich in tradition and history.
 From statement hats to mint juleps and everything in between, Southerners look forward to the race all year long.
-The Derby dates to 1875, when the Louisville Jockey Club sponsored the first run of the race.
-It's the longest running sporting event in the country, and the equine participants are as storied as the race itself.
+The Derby, beginning in 1875, started when the Louisville Jockey Club sponsored the first race.
+It's the longest-running sporting event in the country, and the equine participants are as storied as the race itself.
+We have rounded up the most famous horses that have won the Run for the Roses, so take a walk down Derby Lane with us.
 Who remembers these Kentucky Derby horses?
 How about Secretariat?
-We have rounded up the most famous horses that have won the Run for the Roses, so take a walk down Derby lane with us.

-This horse won the Derby in 1913, overcoming a long shot to win.
-The longest shot of any winner, in fact, at 91-1.
-During the race, multiple horses held the lead, but Donerail and Roscoe Goose, his jockey, surged ahead to take home the roses.
+This horse won the Derby in 1913, overcoming a long shot.
+The longest odds of any winner, at 91-1.
+Multiple horses held the lead during the race, but Donerail and Roscoe Goose, his jockey, surged ahead to take home the roses.

 Seattle Slew won the Derby in 1977 but didn't stop there.
 This horse went on to win the Triple Crown and was the 10th horse to do so.
 At the time, Seattle Slew became the only undefeated Triple Crown winner.
-This horse's undefeated career has gone down in racing history as one of the most impressive of all.
+This horse's undefeated career has gone down in racing history as one of the most impressive.

 This horse was the 12th winner of the Triple Crown and took home the title in 1978.
 Affirmed is as famous for the Triple Crown win as he is for a notorious, neck-and-neck rivalry with Alydar, a horse Affirmed raced ten times.
-After Affirmed, there was a 37-year wait for the next Triple Crown winner, which was American Pharoah in 2015.
+After Affirmed, there was a 37-year wait for the next Triple Crown winner, American Pharoah, in 2015.
 That gap set a record.
-Another record was set when Affirmed won the year after Seattle Slew took home the prize, because it marked the first time the Triple Crown had been won in back-to-back years.
+Affirmed set another record when he won the year after Seattle Slew took home the prize because it marked the first time winning the Triple Crown back-to-back years.

-This horse was a champion throughout its 1978 two-year-old season, and it also won the 1979 Kentucky Derby, a race for three-year-old horses.
+This horse was a champion throughout its 1978 two-year-old season and won the 1979 Kentucky Derby, a race for three-year-old horses.
 Spectacular Bid's jockey, Ronnie Franklin, won the race in his Kentucky Derby debut.

 Genuine Risk took the roses in 1980 and is one of only three fillies to win the Kentucky Derby.
 The others were Regret in 1915 and Winning Colors in 1988.